The Duke Wore Jeans

-The Duke Wore Jeans is a 1958 British comedy musical film by producer Nat Cohen starring Tommy Steele and June Laverick.
+The Duke Wore Jeans is a 1958 British comedy musical film directed by Gerald Thomas and starring Tommy Steele, June Laverick and Michael Medwin.
+The screenplay was by Norman Hudis who also wrote Steele's first film The Tommy Steele Story.

-The songs for the film were released in 1958 by Decca on a 10" LP, a 7" EP and two 7" singles and, in more recent times, on compilation CDs.

 Plot

 The only son of the poor but aristocratic Whitecliffe family is to be sent to the nation of Ritalla in order to sell the family's cattle to upgrade the nation's livestock.
 As a side benefit, his parents hope he will marry the King's only daughter, Princess Maria.
 Unknown to his family, Tony is already secretly married to a commoner.
 Fate intervenes when drifter Tommy Hudson, who is the identical likeness of Tony, comes to the Whitecliffe estate to seek work.
 Tony engages Tommy to impersonate him on his trip to Ritalla accompanied by Cooper, the family's only servant.

 Tommy and Cooper travel to Ritalla where Tommy pretends to be Tony.
 The princess refuses to meet him because she does not want to get married.
 Meanwhile, Prime Minister Bastini is scheming to force the King to abdicate since his daughter refuses to marry.

 Tommy meets the princess and they fall in love.